SADDLE

 8) With a tool push it into the joint, round it and level it out.

-9) See that the outside joints are well closed, add a little clay if needed to seal and smooth it so they cannot be seen
+9) See that the outside joints are well closed, add a little clay if needed to seal and smooth them so they cannot be seen

 10) Join the 4 sides and the base.

-The top it can be left open, have a lid or have slab joined to it with an opening to hold flowers and the corners on the outside can be left as they are with the sharp angle, rounded or flattened.
+The top can be left open, can have a lid or have a slab joined to it with an opening to hold flowers and the corners on the outside can be left as they are with the sharp angle rounded or flattened.

-Slab cutters are instruments to cut clay in slices of different heights.
-Home-made ones are good for small quantities.
+Slab cutters are instruments to cut clay into slices of different heights.
+Home-made ones are good for working with small quantities.
 Each side is built up with pairs of narrow planks of wood that can be the same or of different heights.
-Each has a hole at one end and are slipped over the metal poll, this allows them to be turned outwards so the wall are at the height you need.
-Clay is put between the two walls; it must be higher than them.
-To cut a wire cutter is held at the back, firmly on top of the wood it is pulled through the clay.
+Each has a hole at one end and is slipped over the metal pole, this allows them to be turned outwards so the walls are at the height you need.
+Clay is put between the two walls; it must be higher than they are.
+To cut a wire cutter is held at the back firmly on top of the wood and is pulled through the clay.
 Then the bars at the side are turned outwards to the height you want to cut the slab.
 You cut again in the same way and you have your slab.

 The first drawing shows a handmade slab cutter and the second is a close up of how the metal bar is attached under the floor.
 For large quantities, industrially made ones should be used.